solry/teleops/README.md

       - `TeleDatabase`
       - `TeleManager`
   - Single application, which requires the user to install the database and application on the machine barely

+  **3 Dedicated container** was chosen as distribution model due to:
+  - Learning of Docker objectives
+  - Fast deployment
+  - Microsegmentation
 - [ ] Code `TeleWebHook`
 - [ ] Code `TeleDatabaseTools`
 - [ ] Code `TeleEngine`